-We may implement our own standing contracts or we may make use of standing contracts that have been negotiated, for example, for Tasmanian Councils via the Local Government Association of Tasmania as a member of the NPN or via similar arrangements through the Tasmanian or other State Governments.
+We may implement our own standing contracts or we may make use of standing contracts that have been negotiated, for example, for Tasmanian Councils via the Local Government Association of Tasmania as a member of the NPN or via similar arrangements through the Tasmanian or other state governments.
+We will ensure that we are buying at the most competitive price available, but quantifying the value of a purchase does not simply mean buying at the lowest price.

-6.3.2 Multiple use register
+6.3.2 Multiple-use register

-A multiple use register is a list, intended for use in more than one procurement process, of prequalified suppliers, who have satisfied the conditions for participation or inclusion on the register.
+A multiple use register is a list, intended for use in more than one procurement process, of pre-qualified suppliers, who have satisfied the conditions for participation or inclusion on the register.
 Reference is made to the multiple use register process in the Regulations at Regulation 25.

 We may establish a multiple use register of suppliers who meet our criteria in respect to the supply of particular categories of goods or services.
 Inclusion on a multiple use register provides certainty for potential suppliers that they have been recognised as meeting conditions for participation.